wl13/Neurospora_mutation/Dup-Period/Readme.md

 <br />

 * The mentioned perl scripts are avaliable in the folder "perl_scripts".
-These example scripts are given for a single strand and orientation, one could easily modify them for other stran or orientation.
+These example scripts are given for a single strand and orientation, one could easily modify them for other strand or orientation.
+Note the current scripts need much improvement for generally use as well as better efficiency.
+A full example on a mock genome could be found in the "example" folder

 #### Step1 (1.chop_genome_to_group-rr.pl): chopping genome into short fragments/units with all combinations of 10~12bp